aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 While building a report, an expression declared within an opening backColor tag is evaluated and document content between the tag and its corresponding closing tag is colored accordingly.
 The opening and closing backColor tags are removed then.

-` `REF note **Note –** Within a document block to be colored using a backColor tag, elements having a text background color already applied are not affected during runtime.
+**Note –** Within a document block to be colored using a backColor tag, elements having a text background color already applied are not affected during runtime.

 You can use backColor tags nested into each other.
 Also, you can normally use backColor tags within data bands and conditional blocks like in the following example.